Most Fed officials see rates staying on hold for all of 2019

 The Fed at its March 19-20 meeting left its key policy rate unchanged and trimmed its rate hikes outlook this year from two to none.

-Some economists believe the Fed could actually start cutting rates later this year if the economy slows further.
+Some economists believe the Fed could actually start cutting rates later this year if the economy slows further, though they noted that the minutes did not focus on possible rate cuts.

+“Despite growing market expectations that the Fed’s next move will be to cut interest rates, there was little evidence that a majority of officials was considering rate cuts any time soon,” said Andrew Hunter, senior U.S. economist at Capital Economics.

+Hunter said he still believed weaker growth this year will convince the Fed to start cutting rates.
+He expects three rate cuts by the middle of 2020.

 President Donald Trump said last week that he wanted the Fed to start cutting rates.
 Lawrence Kudlow, head of the president’s National Economic Council, said he favored reducing the Fed’s current rate by one-half percentage point to reverse mistakes the central bank made last year by boosting the rate too much.